juberiya1ajaz/GameCrypt/README.md

 We are deploying our smart contracts on **Hedera's testnet**.
 Hedera is a decentralised public network that use the Hashgraph consensus algorithm to get around the blockchain's conventional restrictions and usher in the era of quick, equitable, and secure applications.

+## ☁️ Best Use of Microsoft Cloud for Your Community

+We are using **Azure Blockchain Service** to operate blockchain networks.
+Azure Blockchain Service is a fully managed service that makes it easy to create and manage blockchain networks.
+It provides a single, consistent management experience for both consortium and public blockchain networks.
+We are using Azure Blockchain Service as it is built on the open source Hyperledger Fabric and Ethereum protocols which are very useful for our project.

 ## 🧠 Challenges we ran into

 - Completing the project was challenging because we had to implement the project by a deadline.